Skip to Content

 One of the most traditional fall activities in Montreal is apple picking.

-In recent years, it’s not just apple picking that you can enjoy during fall in Montreal though.
+But in recent years, it’s not just apple picking that you can enjoy during fall in Montreal though.
 Go apple, pumpkin, and even cranberry picking now!

 These are perfect activities to bring along the family and also make for a fun day out with friends.